 Meet the team

-Lucy is the housing officer at the University of Sussex, and your main point of contact for any Studentpad-related queries.
-Lucy can be contacted via the contact details listed below
+Lucy and Emma are the housing officers at the University of Sussex, and your main point of contact for any Studentpad-related queries.
+Lucy and Emma can be contacted via the contact details listed below